sayedimac/mslearn-github-copilot-dev/Instructions/Labs/LAB_AK_01_examine_settings_interface.md

 1. In the top-right corner of the Quick Chat window, select **Open in Chat View**.

     Notice that the Quick Chat window closes and the Chat view opens with responses that appeared the Quick Chat window.
-If the Chat view doesn't display the Quick Chat session, use the Chat menu to open the Quick Chat window, and then select **Open in Chat View**.
+If the Chat view doesn't display the Quick Chat session, use the Copilot Chat menu to open the Quick Chat window, and then select **Open in Chat View**.

     Switching to the Chat view is useful when you need to extend and manage a chat session that started in the Quick Chat window.